umdfiresa2023/fire-summit-microplastic/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-4-1.png)

 To take into account total precipitation and average storm-water runoff data we used data from NASA Earth Data.
-Our data came from GLDAS Noah Land Surface Model.
+Our data came from GLDAS NOAA Land Surface Model.

 ## Preliminary Results